vishalcloudyuga/dcos-website/src/blog/2016-11-18_couchbase_cluster.md

 }
 ```

-This configuration file is at https://github.com/arun-gupta/couchbase-dcos/blob/master/couchbase-node.json, and has the following elements:
+This file has the following key elements:

-1. Unique name of the service is `couchbase-worker`
+1. The unique id of the service is `couchbase-worker`
-1. `TYPE` environment variable is set to `WORKER`.
-This ensures that the Couchbase container is added to the cluster.
+1. The `TYPE` environment variable is set to `WORKER`, which ensures that the Couchbase container is added to the cluster.
 1. `COUCHBASE_MASTER` environment variable is set to the fully-qualified name of the startup service.
-This uses the service discovery mechanism built into DCOS containers to communicate.
+This uses the service discovery mechanism built into DC/OS containers to communicate.
-1. Only one instance of the task is created.
+1. `instances` specifies that only one instance of the task is created.
-1. Couchbase architecture is homoegeneous.
-This is confirmed by the fact that the exact same image `arungupta/couchbase:dcos` is used for startup and node service.
+1. `image` specifies the Docker image that runs the node service, `arungupta/couchbase:dcos`.
+Notice that the exact same image `arungupta/couchbase:dcos` is used for startup and node services, confirming that Couchbase architecture is homogeneous.
-1. Overlay network used for the startup service is used for this service as well.
+1. `networkName` specifies that the node service should use the same overlay network as the startup service.

-Updated DC/OS dashboard looks like:
+The updated DC/OS dashboard looks like:

 <img src="/assets/images/blog/2016-11-18-couchbase-dcos-dashboard-node-created.png" alt="DC/OS Dashboard with Couchbase Startup and Worker Node" />

 It shows one "node" service and one "worker" service, each with one task.

-Clicking on the `couchbase-node` service shows the following details:
+Clicking on the `couchbase-node` service shows the following details, which demonstrate that only one task is created for the service:

 <img src="/assets/images/blog/2016-11-18-couchbase-node-details-one-task.png" alt="DC/OS Dashboard with Couchase Node Task" />

 This shows that only one task is created for the service.

-Couchbase Web Console is updated to show that this newly started container is now added to the cluster.
+The Couchbase Web Console updates to show that this newly started container has now been added to the cluster.
 This is evident by the number `1` in red circle on `Pending Rebalance` tab:

 <img src="/assets/images/blog/2016-11-18-couchbase-console-one-server-pending-balance.png" alt="Couchbase Web Console Pending Rebalance" />